-The New York Mercantile Exchange (NYMEX) net non-commercial crude oil futures open position increased slightly in March.
-It started the month at 236,000 contracts long, fell to 224,000 contracts, then rose to 245,000 contracts by month end.
-Though the position has unwound from the level of 273,000 contracts long reached in February 2013, we regard a net long position over 200,000 contracts to be relatively high.
+The New York Mercantile Exchange (NYMEX) net non-commercial crude oil futures open position rose in May.
+It started the month at 210,000 contracts long, increased to a high of 269,000 contracts before ending the month at 257,000 contracts.
+We regard a net long position over 200,000 contracts to be relatively high.